-Federal law protects the employment rights of individuals who serve in the military.
+Federal law protects the employment rights of veterans who serve in the military.
 The law is called the Uniformed Services Employment and Reemployment Rights Act, or “USERRA.”

 What Rights Does USERRA Protect?

-USERRA protects the rights of anyone who serves, or applies to serve, voluntarily or involuntarily in the armed forces, national guard, or another capacity.
-It prohibits employers from discriminating against people who serve by denying them employment, reemployment, retention in employment, promotion, or any other benefit of employment.
+USERRA protects the rights of anyone who served, serves, or applies to serve, voluntarily or involuntarily in the armed forces, national guard, or another capacity.
+It prohibits employers from discriminating against people who serve or served by denying them employment, reemployment, retention in employment, promotion, or any other benefit of employment.
 USERRA also prohibits employers from retaliating against service members for seeking to protect these rights or participating in an investigation involving these rights.

 USERRA does not apply to service members who were discharged dishonorably or have certain other special circumstances.

 Which Employers Are Subject to USERRA?

 USERRA applies to all employers, whether private or government (federal, state, and local).
 Unlike most other anti-discrimination laws, private employers do not have to employ a minimum number of employees to be covered–it applies to all employers.